 For you, SMAPSE experts have compiled a list of the most popular and prestigious institutions of higher education offering medical education:

 The population of the small town of Basel is only about 170 people: it is in the north-west of the country, the River Rhine divides it into Small and Big Basel.
 It is a large educational, commercial, cultural and financial center, the chemical and pharmaceutical industries are well developed: it is in Basel that the headquarters of famous international corporations are located (Hoffmann-La Roche, Novartis, Clariant).
 The city is also famous for its architectural and cultural-historical sights: Gothic cathedrals, the main city gate of Spalentor, various museums, the Church of St. Paul.

 The University of Basel is the oldest in Switzerland: it was founded in 1459, and today 1500 students from 35 countries of the world study here.
 The most famous faculty of medicine: it became the base for the establishment of the educational institution together with the faculties of theology, law, free arts.
-Training is provided in the following areas:
+Education is provided in the following areas:

 - Philosophy and History

 - Philosophy and the natural sciences

 The university is deservedly proud of the successes of its students, graduates and teachers - many of them have become laureates Nobel Prize, for example: